'Why’ - The Question That Never Ends

 Why do questions pile like stones, and answers float like clouds?

-No one teaches you how to live in the absence of answers.
+The why does not exhaust itself.
+It only deepens.
+And no one teaches you how to live here, in the absence of answers.

-They teach you how to seek, how to chase, how to gather and assemble, but no one shows you how to sit, how to relax in the ache of uncertainty, in the pause before becoming, in the wilderness of not knowing.
-No one..!!
+You are taught how to seek, how to chase, how to accumulate meaning like objects.
+You are taught how to build ladders, philosophies, futures.
+But no one teaches you how to sit, how to remain steady in uncertainty, how to rest inside the pause before becoming, how to stand unarmed in the wilderness of not-knowing.

-We inherit the desire for understanding but inherit 'no map.'
+We inherit the hunger to understand, but inherit no map.

 You open the door.
 It does not speak.